13 Easy Tips on How to Save Money on Air Conditioning this Summer

 3. Solar Screens – Block Out the Heat

 You can easily get this screen from home improvement stores.
-Since the density of solar screen varies, always choose a screen that does not block out too much sunlight.
+Since the density of the solar screens varies, always choose a screen that does not block out too much sunlight.
 While choosing the screen, carefully check the screen density.
-Blocking out too much light can also lead to increased used of electricity.
+Blocking out too much light can also lead to increased use of electricity.

 4. Lighting – Choose Wisely